deveshkumxr/Multithreaded-Sorting-Application/README.md

 # Project 3-1: Multithreaded Sorting Application

 Multithreaded Sorting Application.
-(Operating System Concepts, 10th Edition, Chapter 4, Project 2)
+(Operating System Concepts, Chapter 4, Project 2)

 ## Description

-Write a multithreaded sorting program that works as follows: A list of integers is divided into two smaller lists.
+Objective is to write a multithreaded sorting program that works as follows: A list of integers is divided into two smaller lists.
 Two separate threads (which we will term sorting threads) sort each sublist using a sorting algorithm of your choice.
 The two sublists are then merged by a third thread — a merging thread — which merges the two sublists into a single sorted list.

 ## Environment